 Indonesia: A bowl of mangoes and bananas with a pineapple alongside and an orchid, which is the official flower of Bali.

 Another option for decor is to have a progression from room to room with each room decorated in each of the regions:

 - Italy: Serve Prosecco as an Italian aperitif when the guests arrive.
 Decorate with a red-checkered tablecloth and candles placed in a Chianti bottle.

 - India: The main meal could be Indian food served in a room you enter through sari drapes held back with beaded tassles, on a table draped with a sari tablecloth or table runner.
 You could put decorative pillows around the room in various colors and designs to match your decor.
-Other decorations for the room could include a wall hanging.

 - Indonesia: For dessert, something Indonesian.
 Examples of an Indonesian dessert include coconut sweet potato cake and spiced fruit salad.
 Other Indonesian desserts can be found at AsiaRecipe.com.